The Best Halloween Picture Books

-If you’re going by that definition, I actually think it’s a bit hard to find a good list of Halloween books.
+If you’re going by that definition, it can actually be tricky to find a good list of Halloween-themed books.
 As a parent, if I google “best Halloween picture books”, what I’m hoping to find are books that celebrate the magic and spookiness of the season - and all of the Halloween rituals and memories that fill me with nostalgia.
 I don’t particularly want to find Room on the Broom (an absolutely awesome book by the way) just because it has a witch in it.
-Unfortunately, there are also many Halloween lists with an overwhelming number of Halloween-themed parody books and counting books (hey I like counting as much as the next guy) without much of a story to get excited about.
+There are also many Halloween lists with an overwhelming number of Halloween-themed parody books and counting books (hey I like counting as much as the next guy), but without much of a story to get excited about.

 In order to be considered for this Halloween list, books must very clearly be set during the Halloween season and celebrate Halloween.
 And they are ranked in order of how much they bring us the legitimate Halloween feels.

 Disclosure: Some of the links in this post are affiliate links.
 These links will lead you to view the books' listings and allow you to purchase them on the websites of affiliate partners like Amazon.com and IndieBound.org.

 13. The Hallo-Wiener